The Great Category Cleanup

 Posts >> All Posts >> Choose your first category >> Click Filter

-Click the checkbox for all post that will change to the same category.
-Choose Edit in the drop down box and then Apply.
+Click the checkbox for all posts that will change to the same category.
+Choose Edit in the drop-down box and then Apply.

 As you can see there are several things that you can change with the Bulk Edit option.
 And you will see all the posts you selected in the box on the left.